lolshark99/Statistics-using-python/README.md

-This repo is made for the sole purpose of practising baisc stats method for data analysis Basic code for bootstrap has been implemented
+This repo is made for the sole purpose of practising baisc stats method for data analysis Basic code for bootstrap has been implemented..
+Working on various type of distributions..